-The matching of BUILD Trainees to a BUILD Research Mentor is made based on several factors including similarity in background and research interest.
-BUILD Research Mentors will be full-time, tenure-track, and tenured faculty members of CSULB or at our BUILD partner institutions (UC Irvine, USC, and the VA Medical Center Long Beach) with active research programs and a demonstrated commitment to undergraduate education and training.
+BUILD mentors must be full-time, tenure-track, and tenured faculty members from the College of Engineering, College of Health and Human Services, College of Liberal Arts, or College of Natural Sciences and Mathematics at CSULB or relevant disciplines at our BUILD partner institutions (UC Irvine, USC, and the VA Medical Center Long Beach) with active research programs and a demonstrated commitment to undergraduate education and training.

-While we seek a diverse array of mentors, research topics and laboratory styles, the mentored research of BUILD-funded students must provide the Trainee with skills and background supporting a research career in any of the areas funded by the NIH.
+While we seek a diverse array of mentors, research topics and laboratory styles, the mentored research of BUILD-funded students must provide the trainee with skills and background supporting a research career in any of the areas funded by the NIH.
 Such research includes basic, applied and translational approaches to studying health issues facing our communities and nation.
-Faculty members across a number of disciplines (e.g., engineering and the behavioral, biological, clinical, public health, physical and social sciences) conduct research that is relevant to the NIH's research goals.
+This includes a number of disciplines (e.g., engineering, public health, behavioral, biological, clinical, physical and social sciences) that is relevant to the NIH's research goals.

-The basic responsibilities of a BUILD Research Mentor are:
+The basic responsibilities of a BUILD mentor are:

-- Provide Mentorship: Motivate and engage students to pursue doctoral degrees in research that improves the lives of individuals, families, and/or communities, including specific skills training.
+- Provide mentorship: Support students in research and professional development activities.
+Motivate and engage students to pursue doctoral degrees in research that improves the lives of individuals, families, and/or communities, including specific skills training.

-- Fiscal Responsibility: Sign timecards when applicable and keep accurate track of supply funds.
+- Maintain fiscal responsibility: Sign trainee timecards when applicable and keep accurate track of supply funds.

-- Adhere to NIH and federal regulations: Maintain Responsible Conduct of Research (RCR) training, acquire and Institutional Review Board (IRB) or Institutional Animal Care and Use Committees (IACUC) approval for research with humans or animals; acknowledge the BUILD grant numbers when publishing or presenting work supported by BUILD, and submit publications to PubMed Central.
+- Adhere to NIH and federal regulations and program reporting requirements: Provide data to the CSULB BUILD Program as required for student training, program evaluation, and NIH reports.
+Maintain Responsible Conduct of Research (RCR) training, acquire and Institutional Review Board (IRB) or Institutional Animal Care and Use Committees (IACUC) approval for research with humans or animals; acknowledge the BUILD grant numbers when publishing or presenting work supported by BUILD, and submit publications to PubMed Central.

 For more detailed information, go to the Mentor Responsibilities page.